yangshutingg/dse4231/README.md

 ---

-This project showcases how machine learning models can enhance causal mediation analysis by enhancing precision in treatment effect estimation.
+This project showcases how machine learning models can enhance mediation analysis by enhancing precision in treatment effect estimation.
 Visit the [GitHub repository](https://github.com/yangshutingg/dse4231) for more details!